Hanover Nursing Home Abuse Lawyers

 Knowing the Signs of Nursing Home Abuse

-There are various signs you can look for in a nursing home patient that could signify a negligent or abusive situation, including the following:
+There are various signs you can look for in a nursing home patient that could signify a negligent or abusive situation:

 - Sudden weight loss